Volunteer with Delta Therapy Dogs

-Being a Therapy Dog Team allows you to share the joy of your dog with others by volunteering to deliver our programs on a weekly or fortnightly basis.
+Being a Therapy Dog Team allows you to share the joy of your dog with others by volunteering to deliver our programs in-person or online.

 What does volunteering involve?

-Our partner facilities generally request that Delta's programs are delivered by our volunteers during weekdays (Mon-Fri) and in business hours (9am-5pm).
+In most instances our partner facilities request that Delta's programs are delivered by our volunteers during weekdays (Mon-Fri) and in business hours (9am-5pm).
 The occasional weekend placement might be available, but this is rare and at the discretion of the facility.

 Delta Therapy Dogs goes through a rigorous matching process to find you and your dog just the right placement in one of our partner schools or facilities.

 Depending on the needs of the facility and its program beneficiaries you could find yourself spending time with an older person, supporting a young man with his rehabilitation after an accident, reading with a student, distracting a child while their wound dressings are changed, renewing hope for someone struggling with their mental health or contributing to the rehabilitation of an inmate in incarceration.

 It is our experience that volunteers and their dogs build meaningful relationships with program beneficiaries, and your sessions are a highly anticipated weekly event.

 "It was a very heart-warming [session] and there was no doubt that this program adds value, variety and enhances the day-to-day lives of the residents... and we get a huge amount of pleasure so is a WIN/WIN!" - Sydney-based Delta Therapy Dogs Volunteer.

 Are my dog and I suitable to become a Therapy Dog Team?

 It is really important for you, your dog and the people who benefit from Delta's programs that we ensure it is a great match for everyone.
 Not all dogs enjoy or actively seek out attention from strangers and this is entirely normal.